 The primary goal of the guard position in Jiu-Jitsu is safety.
 The theory of guard is to arrive at a position that’ll keep you safe while opening up offensive options for you.
 The trouble with this approach is that BJJ is not a stagnant martial art.
 For every new guard variation that emerges, eventually so does an effective pass.
 This just leads to the further evolution of guards and the cycle keeps repeating.
 Today’s modern guard game has taken guard retention to a whole new level.
 This modern game works particularly well for smaller grapplers since the size is a real advantage here.
 It is much easier for a featherweight to get on their opponent’s back by means of elaborate rolls and inversions from open guard positions.
 This is precisely what you’ll learn in the “Power Switch Guard Retention & Genius Back Takes” Mikey Musumeci DVD.

 If there’s one guy you’d like to learn the secrets of the guard from it is Mikey Musumeci. he has a legendary status in the BJJ community.
 The 22-year-old black belt world champion (twice) seems like he hasn’t even started to reach his full potential.
-He is actually the first American to get a world title at black belt twice.
+He is actually the first American to get a world title at a black belt twice.
 Mikey’s game is a lot like the game of other small-framed competitors of today like Caio Terra and the Miyao brothers.
 However, each of them has their own take on working form the open guard, and nobody has dedicated more time and effort than Mikey Musumeci.

 A couple of words on the impressive grappling background of Mikey Musumeci before we go on.
 The featherweight has won all there is to win in all blet divisions on his journey to the top.
-Starting at juvenile blue belt level, his competitive record boasts world titles all the way to adult brown and black belt.
+Starting at the juvenile blue belt level, his competitive record boasts world titles all the way to adult brown and black belt.

 The most impressive thing about Mikey is that he has accomplished everything at such a young age. from 2012 onwards, he has a world title to his name, in either the IBJJF or UAJJF or both, at different belt levels.
 Currently, he is a part of the Caio Terra Association where he sharpens his skills with some of the best lighter weight grapplers in the world.
 Apparently, and luckily for us, he is now also issuing video instructionals on his favorite moves.
 You could hardly be a smaller grappler that doesn’t own such a gem of an instructional as this Mikey Musumeci DVD.